 Grace-Evangeline Mason (2017)

-Grace-Evangeline Mason studied composition at the Royal Northern College of Music, Manchester, where she held a scholarship.
-Since winning the BBC Proms Inspire Young Composers competition in 2013 for her piece Convergence, her music has been performed as part of the BBC Proms, broadcast on BBC Radios 3 and 4, and in venues across the UK and internationally.
+Grace-Evangeline Mason studied composition at the Royal Northern College of Music, Manchester.
+Since winning the BBC Proms Inspire Young Composers competition in 2013, her music has been performed as part of the BBC Proms, broadcast on BBC Radios 3 and 4, and in venues across the UK and internationally.
 In 2014, she was also a composer in the National Youth Orchestra of Great Britain.

-On winning the third Rushworth Composition Prize, Grace-Evangeline said:
+On winning the Rushworth Composition Prize, Grace-Evangeline said:

 “I am absolutely elated to have been chosen for the Christopher Brooks Prize this year.
 I am very excited to get involved with all that the prize has to offer and, of course, to write for the fantastic musicians of the Royal Liverpool Philharmonic Orchestra.”